codingnninja/koras/docs/documentations/concepts/interoperability.md

 ## Identifying runtime code

-Runtime code is any functions, modules and objects you do not declare but you only call or instantial them.
+Runtime code is any functions, modules, class and objects you do not declare but you only call or instantiate.

-For example, `fetch()`, `document`, `Buffer`, `navigator`, `window` and many others runtime code because you do not declare them.
+For example, `fetch()`, `document`, `Buffer`, `navigator`, `window` and many others are runtime code because you do not declare them.
 You only use them.

-It is recommended you put runtime code in closures when you have to run them on multiple runtimes.
+It is recommended you put runtime code in closures when you have to run them on multiple `runtimes`.